Creating and editing elements

 • Show category overview

-If you select a category from the category overview, only the elements from that category will be shown in the bottom section of the Elements area.
+If you click on a category in the category overview, only the elements from the selected category are displayed in the lower part of the "Elements" area.

 Search

-The search is at the very bottom of the "Elements" area.
-Enter a search term here. and the elements will be filtered based on your entry.
+You will find the search at the bottom of the "Elements" section.
+Enter a search term here.
+The elements are filtered according to the search term.

 Reset filter